Being able to make good decisions is one of the keys to growing a successful business.

 Procrastination not only slows down growth … it’s exhausting!

-The first step in trusting yourself is knowing that you don’t have to be good at everything, all the time.
+The first step in trusting yourself is knowing that you don’t have to be good at everything all the time.

-I get that we have incredibly high expectations of ourselves, largely because of our society’s expectations (You can have it all; be a perfect mother AND run a successful business), but also because of experiences we had growing up both at home and at school.
-But let’s be real: nobody is perfect.
-Nobody ever will be.
+We have incredibly high expectations of ourselves, largely because of our society’s expectations (think of the messages you get bombarded with – ‘you can have it all; be a perfect mother AND run a successful business’), but also because of experiences we had growing up both at home and school.

 So giving yourself a break and being kinder to yourself, particularly on the days you feel more tired than usual or you’re juggling family needs, is critical to allowing yourself the time to step back and give yourself some breathing space.